LeoLiu5/AI-Powered-Machine-Learning-for-Efficient-Sorting-and-Recycling/Assessment/Final project/README.md

 Model training results, description of training runs, and model architecture choices for object detection using Edge Impulse can be found in the ["Object Detection" folder.](https://github.com/LeoLiu5/casa0018-final-project/tree/main/Assessment/Final%20project/Edge%20Impulse/Object%20Detection)

-Visual record of experiments can be found in the ["Real-world deployment" folder.](https://github.com/LeoLiu5/casa0018-final-project/tree/main/Assessment/Final%20project/Real-world%20deployment)
+The visual record of experiments can be found in the ["Real-world deployment" folder.](https://github.com/LeoLiu5/casa0018-final-project/tree/main/Assessment/Final%20project/Real-world%20deployment)

 ## Critical reflection and learning from experiments